 These regulatory changes are a new chapter in CMS’s continued efforts to combat the COVID-19 pandemic in nursing facilities.
 For months, nursing facilities have been implementing measures to keep their residents and staff as safe and healthy as possible during the pandemic.
 In addition to ensuring that services, testing resources, and policies and procedures in line with the new requirements are in place and followed by all staff, facilities should take immediate steps to review all contracts with vendors currently providing on-site services and modify those contracts as necessary to comply with the new testing documentation requirements.
 Facilities should ensure that they have the appropriate procedures in place to conduct, document, and track the COVID-19 tests they complete and to report COVID-19 information to the CDC database.

-If you or your practice have any questions about this new final rule or would like assistance submitting a comment, please contact Peter Mellette, Harrison Gibbs, Elizabeth Dahl Coleman, or Scott Daisley at Mellette PC.
+If you or your practice have any questions about this new final rule or would like assistance submitting a comment, please contact Peter Mellette, Harrison Gibbs, or Elizabeth Dahl Coleman at Mellette PC.